Edit on GitHub

 $ sudo apt-get install libc6:armhf

-3. Depending on the platform, use either burger or waffle for the OPENCR_MODEL name.
+3. Depending on your specific model, specify either burger or waffle for the OPENCR_MODEL name.

 [Turtlebot3 SBC]